girumala/DataVisualizations/README.md

 # Goals
-	1. Develop the necessary material for the exam preparation
+	1. Prerequisites
+		a.
+Basic Statistics
+		b.
+Database Joins
+		c.
+Concepts of Dimensions and Measures
+		d.
+Discrete Vs Continous variables
-	2. Develop Videos to show the features of Tableau (will provide the Video URLs, once uploaded to YouTube.com)
+	2. Videos to show the features of Tableau (will provide the Video URLs, once uploaded to YouTube.com)
-	3. Course material will be very comprehensive
-	4. Manually build the various charts to explain the fundamental concepts
+	3. Manually build the various charts to explain the fundamental concepts
+	4. Fundamentals of Tableau
+	5. Develop Dashboards/Story boards

 #Basic Statistics